 - Basic DIY tools – like a drill, screwdriver, etc.

 Running the cables

 With all the tools and parts we can start with running the cables.
 Most of the time you are running two or more ethernet cables to the same location.
-You can measure the lenght of the required cable, but that is kinde hard to get right.
+You can measure the length of the required cable, but that is kinda hard to get right.

-More reliable is to run one cable, cut it to lenght, pull it out, make a second (or more) cable and re-run them together.
+More reliable is to run one cable, cut it to length, pull it out, make a second (or more) cable and re-run them together.

 Make sure you keep enough extra length on each end of the cable.
 You want to route the cables nicely to your patch panel.
 And some extra length on the wall socket side is also nice to have in case something is wrong with the connection.

 Ethernet Cable Color Order

 After you pulled all the cables it’s time to connect to RJ45 plugs (if you are using them) and the keystone jacks.
 On the keystone jacks and patch panel, you will probably find two coloring standards, 568A and 568B (or simply A and B).

 568B is the most commonly used standard, both in the USA and Europe.
 568A is more used in Pacific countries.